TugboatQA/docs/setting-up-tugboat/index.md

 > Repository Settings page is the public key from the pair.

 If you want Tugboat to generate a new SSH key, press the **Generate SSH Key** button.
-You'll see a dialogue box asking you to confirm that you want to generate a new key, as this action can't be undone.
+You'll see a dialog box asking you to confirm that you want to generate a new key, as this action can't be undone.

 > #### Warning:: Generating a new SSH key erases the existing key